venkat299/loss-landscape-project/final_report.md

 ## 6. Flatness / Sharpness Comparison

-Sharpness probes in `project/landscape/sharpness.py` implement an ε‑sharpness metric:
+Sharpness probes implement an epsilon-sharpness metric:
 - sample random directions in parameter space,
 - normalize them per layer,
-- scale by a radius ε,
+- scale by a radius epsilon,
-- measure the distribution of loss increases `L(θ + Δθ) − L(θ)`.
+- measure the distribution of loss increases `L(theta + delta_theta) - L(theta)`.

-For each configuration, `run_probes_and_reports.py`:
+For each configuration, the probe driver:
-- computes the maximum observed loss increase (ε‑sharpness),
+- computes the maximum observed loss increase (epsilon-sharpness),
 - records the full distribution of increases,
 - saves histograms into `sharpness/sharpness_hist.png`,
 - logs numeric values into `sharpness/sharpness.json`.